philippabele/developers-guide-to-linux/01_basic_commands/070_permissions/071_permission_basics.md

 ## Ownerships
 The first name that can be seen (dummy) is the *user* owning the file, the second one ist the *group* owning the file A user can be member of multiple groups, but can only have one primary group (in this case dummy).
 The group owning a file can be different from the owners primary group.
 You can view the current user and its infos with the command `id`.
+To see the groups you are part of use `groups`.

 ## Permissions
 The permissons are split into three flag triplets: